syncfusion-content/ej2-navigations-docs/ej2-javascript/ribbon/gallery-items.md

 {% previewsample "page.domainurl/code-snippet/ribbon/gallery/itemCount" %}
 {% endif %}

-## Selected Item Index
+## Setting selected item

-The [selectedItemIndex](../api/ribbon/ribbonGallerySettingsModel/#selecteditemindex) property defines the index of the currently selected item in the Ribbon Gallery, offering control over the default or dynamic selection for an interactive user experience.
+You can use the [selectedItemIndex](../api/ribbon/ribbonGallerySettingsModel/#selecteditemindex) property to define the currently selected item in the Ribbon gallery items.

 {% if page.publishingplatform == "typescript" %}